rcd27/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-20.md

 >
 > **Deprecation cycle**:
 >
-> - 2.0.0: implement new behavior
->
-> The old behavior can be restored by switching to language version 1.9.
+> - 2.0.0: implement new behavior; the old behavior can be restored by switching to language version 1.9

 ### Report error when a variable of an intersection type is assigned a value that is not a subtype of that intersection type